Poor Pitiful Pearl. Photo ©Liza Cowan 2008. Print of this photo is available at my online store

 William Steig, author, cartoonist, illustrator, famous for Shrek, Dr. DeSoto, Sylvester and The Magic Pebble, zillions of New Yorker Covers, and a reluctant advertising illustrator, was also the creator of my favorite doll: Poor Pitiful Pearl.
 Pearl was my first and my only true doll love.
 She was made in 1958, and stayed in production in various incarnations throughout the sixties.

-A couple of years ago I was putting together an exhibit of 20th Century Posters and Works on Paper, and had just purchased this poster:
+A couple of years ago I was putting together an exhibit of 20th Century Works on Paper, and had just purchased this poster:

 This gorgeous, huge lithograph was made for Shell Oil in 1944.
 As I was researching the poster and Steig I came across the fact that Poor Pitiful Pearl was a Steig creation.
 Of course!
 But I hadn't realized it as a kid, even though our family subscription to The New Yorker was a favorite of mine, and I poured through it weekly looking at the cartoons.